 “I just want to bring all of those people to the forefront, so we know who they are and what they contributed to this country.
 It’ll inspire us to do things because representation matters.
 If we’re not seeing people that look like us do different things, we’re not really inspired.”

 In addition to being a place where you can learn about the history and an extraordinary group of people, the Hixons want Melanin Café to be a place where people come together.

 “I just want this place to be inviting and relaxing.
 I want people to come to check out the vibes and atmosphere,” she explained.
 “You don’t even have to order anything; just come in.
 All I want to be is a simple community with a sense of family.”

-The coffee shop is located at 1467 Fox Run Parkway and is open Monday through Saturday from 7 a.m. to 2 p.m.
+The coffee shop is located at 1467 Fox Run Parkway in Opelika and is open Monday through Saturday from 7 a.m. to 2 p.m.
 Click here to see the café’s full menu.